OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/livefyre.md

 Configure AEM to use your organization's Livefyre license credentials, allowing communication between Livefyre and AEM.

 1. From the AEM homepage, click the **Tools** icon in the left rail, then navigate to **Deployment &gt; Livefyre Configuration**.
-1. Select the configuration folder in which you want to create a new Livefyre configuration, then click **Create**.
+1. Select the configuration folder in which you want to create a Livefyre configuration, then click **Create**.

    ![create-livefyre-configuration1](assets/create-livefyre-configuration1.png)